MaterializeInc/materialize/play/wikirecent/README.md

 - Real-time push notifications.
 Applications are notified as soon as data changes and are not required to repeatedly poll for the same information over and over again.

 - Economy of resources required.
-Each result set only contains information about datum that have changed.
+Each result set only contains information about rows that have changed.
 Fewer bytes are sent over the network and processing updates is more efficient.

 ### Services and Service Dependency